Whether you are a part-time blogger or a full-time blogger, you should produce content that has proven to work and will work.

 Adding low-competitive keywords into blog posts helps in ranking higher on SERPs quicker.
 Otherwise, It would take months to rank for competitive keywords even if you find them from a low-authoritative site.

-As you found the keywords and their difficulties, the next duty is to write content mixing those competitors’ keywords.
-Here are a few tips for writing a new blog post to satisfy both readers and search engines.
+As you find the keywords and their difficulties, the next duty is to write content mixing those competitors’ keywords.
+Here are a few tips for writing a new blog post to satisfy readers and search engines.

 #1: User Experience (UX) Matters A Lot

 The future of SEO is based on User Experience.
-The days are gone where more backlinks guaranteed higher rankings on SERPs.
-If you can especially satisfy people, so you can expect more love from Google too!
+The days are gone when more backlinks guarantee higher rankings on SERPs.
+If you can primarily satisfy people, you can also expect more love from Google!

-Before writing your article, make sure fonts, colors, and text-indent are in the right form and content is accessible to everyone in the world.
+Before writing your article, make sure fonts, colors, and text-indent are in the right form and content is accessible to everyone worldwide.
 In reality, mobile visitors don’t wait more than 10 seconds till your web pages loading.

-Also, your paragraphs should not exceed more than three sentences, and each sentence should be short and shouldn’t make readers use vocabulary books to know the meanings of complicated words.
+Also, your paragraphs should not exceed three sentences; each sentence should be short and shouldn’t make readers use vocabulary books to know the meanings of complicated words.